-To explain the process and provide a practical example, we will walk you through the use case of switching the relay of a Shelly Plus 1 via an ekey fingerprint scanner.
+To explain the process, we will walk you through the use case of switching the relay of a Shelly Plus 1 via an ekey fingerprint scanner.

-Make sure that all devices are ready to use and connected to your network.
+Make sure that all the devices are ready for use and connected to your network.

 In our sample we use the local Shelly API.

 Please read the API documentation carefully to understand how it works.

 We want to switch a Shelly relay, so we will just elaborate on the most relevant areas of the Shelly API.

 As you can see on the screenshots above, the HTTP request has to be as follows:

 The easiest way to find out the IP address of the Shelly device:

 - Open the Shelly app on your mobile phone.

 - Go to “Settings” and “Device Information”.
 The IP address will be displayed.